 The research breakthrough of functional fabrics has promoted the development of functional sports wear.
 Functional fabrics can usually obtain certain functions by improving fiber performance, changing weaving methods, and adopting special finishing processes.
-Athletes have many requirements for sportswear apparel during exercise.
+Athletes have many requirements for custom sportswear apparel during exercise.
 This article only selects three functional fabric functions with more research: moisture wicking, UV resistance, and waterproof and breathable, for analysis.

 Moisture wicking refers to changing the properties of fabric's absorption, movement, and release of moisture by using fabric structure design or fiber modification, while ensuring that the fabric has water-absorbing and quick-drying performance.
 During exercise, the large amount of sweat and heat generated by athletes put their bodies in a state of high temperature and humidity.
-Therefore, the moisture-wicking function of sports wear is particularly important.
+Therefore, the moisture-wicking function of custom active wear is particularly important.
 Improving moisture-wicking functionality can generally start from three aspects: fiber materials, fabric structure, and finishing.

 Currently, the widely used fiber in the functional sportswear industry is the irregular-shaped cross-section fiber.
 The principle of this type of fiber is to irregularize the fiber section, so that the surface of the fiber forms longitudinal grooves.
 The capillary absorption effect of the grooves is used to quickly absorb sweat and transfer it to the surface of the fabric for evaporation, thus keeping the skin dry.
 In addition to this, common moisture-wicking fibers also include hollow fibers and ultra-fine denier fibers.
 The hollow fiber has a fine tubular cavity in the axial direction.
 After the sweat is absorbed through the holes on the surface, it passes through the cavity and is converted into steam and dissipates.
 Ultra-fine denier fibers use capillary action to absorb sweat and keep the body surface dry.